ncortes04/blogy/README.md

 ## Credits

-- Express: The server framework used for handling HTTP requests and API endpoints.
-Express
+- Prisma: The server ORM used for handling HTTP requests and API endpoints.
-- React Router: The library used for client-side routing and navigation.
-React Router
 - jsonwebtoken: The library used for generating and verifying JSON Web Tokens (JWT) for user authentication.
-- React Chart.js: The library used for creating interactive and responsive charts in React applications.
-- react-date-range: The library used for displaying and selecting date ranges in React applications. react-date-range
 - MySQL: The relational database management system used for storing and retrieving data.
-MySQL
-- Redux: The library used for managing state in React applications.
-Redux
-- react-redux: The official Redux bindings for React, used for integrating Redux with React components.